Article II: Campus Organizations

 - Voter Registration is permitted only in designated areas approved by the Assistant Vice President for Student Life /SGA Advisor.

 - Voter Registration tables must be staffed only by Duquesne University students.

 PLEASE NOTE: Students and recognized student organizations must adhere to the above mentioned guidelines, as well as the policies set forth in Duquesne University's The Administrative Policy - TAP 27.
 Failure to comply with these guidelines and policies may result in student conduct proceedings and/or loss of student organization privileges and recognition status.

 - No organization shall use the University’s name without written authorization of the University.
 University approval or disapproval of any political or social issue shall not be stated or implied by an organization.

-- The official letterhead stationery, logo or seal of the University shall not be used in any publication, correspondence, or other printed material prepared or distributed by the organization or its officers without prior submission of the material to, and written permission from, the Vice President for University Relations.
+- The official letterhead stationery, logo or seal of the University shall not be used in any publication, correspondence, or other printed or electronic material prepared or distributed by the organization or its officers without prior submission of the material to, and written permission from, the Vice President for University Relations.